On weighted singular vectors for multiple weights: The abstract theorems and their applications

-The following theorem is a slight modification of \cite[Theorem 2.1]{Weiss2004} which was based on abstracting Khintchine’s classical argument.
+The following theorem is a slight modification of \cite[Theorem 2.1]{Weiss2004} and \cite[Theorem 5.1]{KW} which was based on abstracting Khintchine’s classical argument.

 Let $Y$ be a locally compact Hausdorff space on which a noncompact locally compact topological group or semigroup $A$ acts.
-Let $X$ be a locally compact Hausdorff space such that $\pi: X\to Y$ is a covering.
+Let $X$ be a locally compact Hausdorff first countable space such that $\pi: X\to Y$ is a covering.

-\begin{theorem} Let $\{X_i\}, \{X_i'\}$ be sequences of subsets of $X$ and $\{A_i\}$ be an embedded sequence of subsets of $A.$ Assume the following. \begin{itemize} \item \textbf{Density}: For every $i$ \item \textbf{Transversality I:} For every $j\neq i$, $X_j=\overline{X_j\setminus X_i}$. \item \textbf{Transversality II:} For every $j, i$, $X_j=\overline{X_j\setminus X'_i}$. \item \textbf{Local Uniformity:} For every $i,j$, $x\in X_j$, and a compact set $K\subset X$ there exists a compact $C\subset A_i$ and a neighborhood $\mathcal{U}$ of $x$ such that for every $a\in A_i\setminus C$ and every $z\in\mathcal{U}\cap X_j$, we have $a\pi(z)\notin K$. \end{itemize} Then, there are uncountably many $y\in X\setminus\left(\bigcup_{i} X_i\cup \bigcup_{j} X'_j\right)$ such that for any $i$ the orbit $A_i\pi(y)$ diverges. \end{theorem}
+\begin{theorem} Let $\{X_i\}, \{X_i'\}$ be sequences of subsets of $X$ and $\{A_i\}$ be an embedded sequence of subsets of $A.$ Assume the following. \begin{itemize} \item \textbf{Density}: For every $i$ \item \textbf{Transversality I:} For every $j\neq i$, $X_j=\overline{X_j\setminus X_i}$. \item \textbf{Transversality II:} For every $j, i$, $X_j=\overline{X_j\setminus X'_i}$. \item \textbf{Local Uniformity:} For every $i,j$, $x\in X_j$, and a compact set $K\subset Y$ there exists a compact $C\subset A_i$ and a neighborhood $\mathcal{U}$ of $x$ such that for every $a\in A_i\setminus C$ and every $z\in\mathcal{U}\cap X_j$, we have $a\pi(z)\notin K$. \end{itemize} Then, there are uncountably many $y\in X\setminus\left(\bigcup_{i} X_i\cup \bigcup_{j} X'_j\right)$ such that for any $i$ the orbit $A_i\pi(y)$ diverges. \end{theorem}

 \begin{proof} Let and suppose by contradiction that it is countable, i.e., $\mathcal{Z}=\{z_1, z_2, \cdots\}$.